RAVE: Rate-Adaptive Visual Encoding for 3D Gaussian Splatting: EXPERIMENTS

 \subsection{Variable rate transmission is not easy}

 \textbf{Global vs Context-Aware.} To better understand the role of the interpolation strategy, we consider two distinct approaches.
 In the first case, the ordering of the newly introduced Gaussians (those present in level $l+1$ but not in level $l$) is derived from gradients computed with respect to the \emph{global} scene, \textit{i.e.}, the reconstruction in which all Gaussians up to the highest-rate anchor are included.
-With this global context, however, the ranking is dominated by structures that only become relevant at higher rates, which results in poorly aligned intermediate reconstructions.
-Fig.~\ref{fig:ablation} shows the result obtained in the scene ``room'' of the Mip-NeRF360~\cite{barron2022mip} benchmark.
-Here, the RD curve obtained in this way exhibits irregularities, thus preventing a smooth transition between the anchors at different levels.
-In our approach, instead, we compute the gradient in a local context, restricting the rendering to the Gaussians of level $l+1$ only.
-This subtle change is crucial, as it ensures that the ranking reflects the contribution of the Gaussians added at that specific stage of the interpolation.
-Consequently, the intermediate models evolve more coherently from one anchor to the next one, and the resulting RD curve becomes smooth and continuous.
-This validates our design choice: by focusing the gradient computation on the relevant local context, we enable dynamic rate adaptation without quality loss along the interpolation path. \\
+With this global context, however, the ranking is dominated by structures that become relevant only at higher rates, resulting in poorly aligned intermediate reconstructions.
+Fig.~\ref{fig:ablation} shows the results obtained in the \emph{room} scene.
+The RD curve obtained in this way \nhat{(olive curve)} exhibits irregularities, thus preventing a smooth transition between the anchors at different levels.
+In our approach, instead, we restrict the ranking and selection to a local context $\mathcal{C}_{l+1}$.
+This subtle change is crucial, as it ensures that the ranking reflects the contribution of the Gaussians added at that specific target rate, resulting in a smooth RD curve with more coherently evolving intermediate models.